vimzoomer/SNN_NMNIST/README.md

 # SNN NMNIST

-This project implements Spiking Neural Networks (SNN) in PyTorch/Lava-DL and allows training on the NMNIST dataset.
+This project implements Spiking Neural Networks (SNN) in PyTorch/Lava-DL and allows training on the NMNIST dataset, currently other datasets are added too.
 Based on the official lava-dl tutorials: https://github.com/lava-nc/lava-dl.

 ## Requirements

 * Python 3.10
 * Poetry 2.x
-* wget (for downloading NMNIST)
+* wget
 * Jupyter Notebook / Jupyter Lab
+* When you use Windows running in WSL is recommended

 ## Installation